 Spurred by this breakthrough, HSPH has nurtured two vital strands of genetics research.
 During the 1960s through the 1990s, School faculty applied molecular techniques to a wide range of nonhuman organisms, from bacteria and viruses to yeasts and mice, to understand the biological machinery in human cancer, heart disease, diabetes, and other afflictions.

-This work is currently centered in the School’s Department of Genetics and Complex Diseases, established in 2004 and chaired by [[Gökhan Hotamisligil]], the James Stevens Simmons Professor of Genetics and Metabolism.
+This work is currently centered in the School’s Department of Molecular Metabolism, established in 2004 and chaired by [[Gökhan Hotamisligil]], the James Stevens Simmons Professor of Genetics and Metabolism.
 “When we understand, at a mechanistic level, the basic biology of disease—how things work, how things are integrated—it will absolutely, positively transform what we know as public health,” he said.

 Deciphering the human genome